MortenKrebs/Trajectories_in_schizophrenia/markdown/Analysis_description.md

 ### Transition Rates:

-To obtain population-wide estimates of transition probabilities, the random population cohort of 30000 individuals was included (See [Pedersen et al](https://www.nature.com/articles/mp2017196) for details) and estimates were computed using inverse sampling probability weighting (Bowman II):
+To obtain population-wide estimates of transition probabilities, the random population cohort of 30000 individuals was included (See [Pedersen et al](https://www.nature.com/articles/mp2017196) for details) and estimates were computed using inverse sampling probability weighting (Bowman II).

 ``` r
 load("diagdates_random.Rda")